Oct 20, 2022

 Comparing Docker With Jenkins

-It is not possible to compare Jenkins with Docker because they products that serve entirely different purposes.
+It is not possible to compare Jenkins with Docker because they are products that serve entirely different purposes.

 Jenkins is a core automation system for the CI/CD (continuous integration and continuous delivery) development model where developers push small chunks of code continuously to prevent merge errors.
 Docker, on the other hand, is a containerization system.